misbahaamer/JestExample/README.md

 - To execute the tests (once), simply run the command: `npm test`
 - To execute the tests (in watch mode), simply run the command: `npm run test:watch`

-#QA:
+# QA:
-#Problem 1:
+# Problem 1:
-#Pick up any public website (google forms or any other site) which requires:
+# Pick up any public website (google forms or any other site) which requires:
 - Login
 - Have data entry page
-#Test case to develop:
+# Test case to develop:
-#Create the automated UI testing using cypress https://www.cypress.io/
+# Create the automated UI testing using cypress https://www.cypress.io/
 •	You should be able to login into the website
 •	And verify that data is saved.

-#Problem 2:
+# Problem 2:
-S#et up the seed angular project using the below link: https://angular.io/guide/quickstart
+# Set up the seed angular project using the below link:
+https://angular.io/guide/quickstart
-#Test case to develop
+# Test case to develop
-#Create “Snapshot test case” for page/component from above quickstart tutorial.
+# Create “Snapshot test case” for page/component from above quickstart tutorial.
 You can refer the below tutorial : https://jestjs.io/docs/en/snapshot-testing